"A cynic knows the price of everything and the value of nothing." Oscar Wilde

 It’s more about speculating than investing

 There is no denying that Bitcoin and other cryptocurrencies have seen a dramatic rise over their lives.
 However, your success or otherwise depends entirely on timing.
-If you bought Bitcoin when it was trading at one US Dollar, then you may still have been up by around 29,000 times at the end of 2020.
-Looking at the average daily price changes for global shares, both up and down, Bitcoin has moved 5.5 times as much.
+If you bought Bitcoin when it was trading at one US Dollar, then you may still have been up by around 21,000 times in June 2022.
+Looking at the average daily price changes for global shares, both up and down, Bitcoin has moved over 4 times as much over the past 5 years..
 This is clearly wonderful when it is rising, but less so when it is falling.
 Such a dramatically unstable market price puts Bitcoin closer to speculation than investing – something we are not in the business of.
 And, while some new cryptocurrencies are backed by so-called hard currency, there is little reason not to simply hold the hard currency directly rather than via cryptocurrency.

 It presents some serious risks

 Bitcoin and cryptocurrencies in general have been troubled by their fair share of regulatory issues.
 In several jurisdictions, mining cryptocurrencies is illegal and in others, the banking sector remains reluctant to exchange it for legal currency.
 But the adoption of cryptocurrency has certainly increased, and the issue remains of Central Banks and Governments introducing their own currencies with the European Central Bank, US Federal Reserve, and Bank of England all exploring their open options but also reviewing regulation.
 So, while adoption has certainly accelerated, even where cryptocurrencies are legal, there are additional tax complications to negotiate, surrounding what kind of investment cryptocurrency is classed as in that country and whether you purchased it, or mined it yourself.